 In all, the name “Titans” relates back to the superior power, capability, and overwhelming size of these Greek gods.
 A similar idea is echoed in the naming of the planet Saturn’s largest moon, which is also called Titan for its imposing mass.
-Their incredible size and strength is unsurprising, considering they were born directly from the union of the huge Earth and the all-encompassing, stretching Sky.
+Their incredible size and strength are unsurprising, considering they were born directly from the union of the huge Earth and the all-encompassing, stretching Sky.

 Siblings aplenty aside, the twelve Greek Titans went on to overthrow their lusty sire to better their own lot in life and ease the sorrow of their mother.
 Except, that isn’t entirely how things played out.

 Cronus – having been the one to physically depose Uranus – seized control of the cosmos.
-He promptly fell to a paranoid state that left him fearful of being overthrown by his own children.
-When those Greek gods escaped, rallied by Zeus, god of thunder, a handful of the Titans fought them in an event known as the Titan War, or the Titanomachy.
+He promptly fell into a paranoid state that left him fearful of being overthrown by his own children.
+When those Greek gods escaped, rallied by Zeus, the god of thunder, a handful of the Titans fought them in an event known as the Titan War, or the Titanomachy.